 Additional examples include: salary of employees at different managerial levels, categories of top referral sources by their weight in website traffic, risks in advertising, etc.

-You can find more of Funnel chart and Pyramid chart samples in this gallery.
+You can find more Funnel chart and Pyramid chart samples in this gallery.

 Whenever your purpose is to visualize data composition, in most cases you can move along with a Pie (Donut) chart, a TreeMap chart, or a Funnel (Pyramid) chart.
-Please also keep in mind that every situation is special.
+Keep in mind that every situation is special.
 So, you should never forget that blindly following these or absolutely any other instructions might be too risky.
-Before making a final decision on which chart type to choose, always think of what exactly kind of data (and questions to it) you have.
-Then double-check if your first idea has been right or maybe you’d better pick some other form of visualization.
+Before making a final decision on which chart type to choose, think of exactly what kind of data (and questions to it) you have.
+Then double-check if your first idea has been right or if you should pick some other form of visualization.